microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 - `./rag_with_prompt_based_text_2_sql.ipynb` provides example of how to utilise the Prompt Based Text2SQL plugin to query the database.
 - `./rag_with_vector_based_text_2_sql.ipynb` provides example of how to utilise the Vector Based Text2SQL plugin to query the database.
+- `./rag_with_vector_based_text_2_sql_query_cache.ipynb` provides example of how to utilise the Vector Based Text2SQL plugin, alongside the query cache, to query the database.
 - `./rag_with_ai_search_and_text_2_sql.ipynb` provides an example of how to use the Text2SQL and an AISearch plugin in parallel to automatically retrieve data from the most relevant source to answer the query.
     - This setup is useful for a production application as the SQL Database is unlikely to be able to answer all the questions a user may ask.